doxa-tech/adeia/README.md

 # Adeia

-An authorization gem for Rails that allows you to have the complete control of your app.
+An discretionary authorization gem for Rails that allows you to have the complete control of your app.

 ## Installation